CapgeminiNorway/AgileArchitect/manuscript/guides/CAP_IAF.md

-# Cross functional lessons
-The following lessons are independent of Architecture Discipline.
-They may serve both as a baseline training and specialized knowledge.

-## Capgemini IAF
 The Capgemini Integrated Architecture Framework (**IAF**) has been the cornerstone of architecture led engagements across most of Capgemini for many years.
 To date, IAF is used at many customers, used and developed